-The partner organizations in the Civics Renewal Network have gathered resources to help teachers and parents coping with school closings.
+The partner organizations in the Civics Renewal Network have gathered resources that will help teachers and parents cope with distance learning this school year.
 These resources cover grades K-12 and offer a variety of activities to keep students engaged in learning outside the classroom.
 All are free and online.
 Check back often as we will continue to add resources.

 ABA Division for Public Education